GlacioHack/geoutils/doc/source/satimg_class.md

 The {class}`~geoutils.SatelliteImage.datetime` is always parsed or deduced.

-For tiled products such as SRTM, the tile naming is also retrieved, which can be converted to geographic extent with {func}`geoutils.georaster.satimg.parse_tile_attr_from_name`.
+For tiled products such as SRTM, the tile naming is also retrieved, which can be converted to geographic extent with {func}`geoutils.raster.satimg.parse_tile_attr_from_name`.

 ```{code-cell} ipython3
 import geoutils as gu